 These third-party apps continuously scan for Eddystone URLs and display the notifications as soon as they detect an Eddystone URL.

-To add to the list and make the campaigns even richer, Beaconstac is developing a new app to be released this month- “Nearbee”.
+Beaconstac has developed an app – “Nearbee”.
 This app scans for Nearby notifications and displays the notification on the iOS device.
-Here’s how it will be superior to any other third party app –
+Here’s how it is superior to any other third party app –

 Myths about running campaigns on iOS devices